-You can delete several documents in a collection at once using the
+You can delete multiple documents in a collection at once using the

 Pass a query document to the